tvierling/scala-resource-simple/README.md

 This is particularly useful prior to Java 7 (which peppered the standard library with `Closeable` in many places where it was previously missing), but also allows for many other types which do not have specific implicit conversions available.

-Defining an implicit conversion for any other type is fairly simple, and is described in the documentation for `org.duh.resource.ManagedResource`.

 What about other type conversions?
 ----------------------------------

 It's simple to implement a new conversion which provides the `.auto` method.
-See the documentation for `ManagedResource` for a full definition.
+See the [documentation for `ManagedResource`](https://tvierling.github.io/scala-resource-simple/latest/api/org/duh/resource/ManagedResource.html) for a full definition.
 The short version is this:

     // this type wants you to call squash() to release its resources trait MySquashable {